 Ruth Jolicoeur is the school nurse and can be reached at 617.349.6540 x120.
 You may also discuss any concerns with your child’s teacher.
 For kindergarten families, the small group orientation session may be a good opportunity to do so prior to the beginning of school.
 You may also contact the Food and Nutrition office for additional accommodations.
 More information about the School Nursing Services are available here.

-The Family Discussion List is a forum for parents/guardians of current KO students to discuss issues, ask school-related questions of other parents, make connections, and brainstorm ideas.
+There is also a King Open Community email list you can subscribe to.
+This email list is a forum for parents/guardians of current KO students to discuss issues, ask school-related questions of other parents, make connections, and brainstorm ideas.
 The list is unmoderated—messages are not screened before they go to the list.
-This list usually has more traffic that the Announcement-Only list.
-To subscribe to this list, send an email message to firstname.lastname@example.org

 Lastly, you may also visit the school’s website.
 Please let us know if you have any questions.